 If you see Error Code 0x80070426, We’re sorry but something went wrong, Your account wasn’t changed to this Microsoft account on Windows 11/10, then this post will help you.

-In Windows 10 / 8, many a times you need to use your Microsoft Account instead of a local account, for example, while using the Windows Store.
-So for this you have to switch to Microsoft account from the local account.
-For some, it goes fine while for others it become the matter of trouble.
-Suppose you upgraded a system from Windows 8 to Windows 8.1 or finally to Windows 10, by using Microsoft account on your system.
-Now after the upgrade you may came around following error:
+In Windows 11/10, many times you need to use your Microsoft Account instead of a local account, for example, while using the Windows Store.
+So for this, you have to switch to Microsoft account from the local account.
+For some, it goes fine while for others, it becomes a matter of trouble.
+Suppose you upgraded a system to Windows 11/10, by using Microsoft account on your system.
+Now after the upgrade, you may come across the following error:

 We’re sorry but something went wrong.
 Your account wasn’t changed to this Microsoft account.
 Code: 0x80070426

 When you get this error, first of all simply reboot and see if it helps.

 Another thing you can try here is to set up a new user account and switch it to a Microsoft account.
 But if you’re the one who doesn’t want to set up a new user account and then switch to Microsoft account, you can try the following steps.
 We suggest you create a System Restore point before proceeding.

 Your account wasn’t changed to this Microsoft account, Code 0x80070426

 1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

 2. Press Ctrl+F and type your Microsoft account email ID, for example, [email protected] or [email protected].
 Make sure you’ve checked options Key, Values, Data.
 Click Find.